MrRobot420/maze-solver/README.md

+# MAZE SOLVER

-# This program is trying to solve mazes.
+# This program is solving mazes.

 # IDEAS: